rcsoccersim/manual/source/soccerclient.rst

 Overall Structure of Sample Client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The structure of the sampleclient is simple.
+The structure of the rcssclient is simple.
 The brief process the client does is as
 follows:

   #.
 Open a UDP socket and connect to the server port. (init_connection())